eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * It's generally considered rude to barge into the middle of a conversation between two other people, especially if they seem to know each other much better than you know them, and especially if you're being antagonistic.
 There are myriad cases where this may be more or less appropriate, and no hard and fast rules.
 You're a passerby overhearing two people talking on the street; act accordingly.

+* Someone unrecognized who replies to you — especially someone who doesn't follow you, or who is replying to the middle of a conversation, or who is notably arrogant or obnoxious — is often referred to as a "rando".

 * When you quote or publicly mention someone for the sake of criticizing them, be aware that you're exposing them to all of your followers, some of whom may be eager for an argument.
 If you have a lot of followers, you might inadvertently invite a dogpile.

 ## Hashtags

 Hashtags are a `#` character followed by some number of non-whitespace characters.
+Anecdotally, they seem to be limited server-side to 100 characters, but I haven't found any documentation on this.

 * Exactly _which_ characters may appear in a hashtag is somewhat inconsistent, and has quietly changed at least once.